 3. Get Rid Of Any Brake Problems

-If they fail to turn smoothly, then your bike may have a ‘brake rub’ issue, where the brake calipers catch or hit the wheel disks even when they are not engaged.
+If they fail to turn smoothly, your bike may have a ‘brake rub’ issue, where the brake calipers catch or hit the wheel disks even when they are not engaged.
 This causes friction, and friction is notorious for slowing riders down.
 Can you take care of this with your MacGyver skills at home?

 4. Keep Your Bike Clean

 Cleaning gadgets is paramount, though overlooked.
-For months, your bike has been serving you loyally, but you refuse to even acknowledge the layer of dust accumulating on its body.
+For months, your bike has been serving you loyally, but you refuse even to acknowledge the layer of dust accumulating on its body.

 Do not spray on the engines, the bottom brackets, or any other part with a bearing seal.
-Products like WD-40 or Simple Green sprayed onto a brush to clean the chain and the pulleys, work wonders.
+Products like WD-40 or Simple Green sprayed onto a brush to clean the chain, and the pulleys work wonders.
 As for the brush, any toilet cleaning brush brought from a dollar store would be just fine.

 The rest of the bike can be cleaned with a rag and dish soap.
 Just leave the bike to dry for some time or wipe it off with a dry towel.
-You don’t need to spend too much on the cleaning equipment, but do make sure you spend a significant amount of time cleaning that bike, or else it will cost you high in the future,
+You don’t need to spend too much on the cleaning equipment, but do make sure you spend a significant amount of time cleaning that bike, or else it will cost you high in the future.

 5. Just Relax While Riding

 At the same time, ensure you are not leaning too far back, as doing so will render your brakes inefficient.
-Therefore keeping chill and leaning in the correct angle will let you ride faster!
+Therefore keeping chill and leaning at the correct angle will let you ride faster!

 6. Trust Your Bike

-Your bike’s tires and other mechanisms are designed in such a way that it will guide you forward for some time on its own, as if it’s on an “auto-pilot” mode.
+Your bike’s tires and other mechanisms are designed in such a way that it will guide you forward for some time on its own as if it’s on an “auto-pilot” mode.

 7. Decrease The Tire Pressure

 You can consider going for tubeless tires.
-These bikes do not have air-filled tubes inside the tires, therefore, the issue of air pressure does not exist.
+These bikes do not have air-filled tubes inside the tires.
+Therefore, the issue of air pressure does not exist.